 Follow the rules

-If you’re one of those people who thinks rules are made to be broken think again.
+If you’re one of those people who think rules are made to be broken think again.
 The reason those red flags exist isn’t to ruin your day, it’s because the sea is genuinely dangerous when the red flags are up.
-Similarly, at the pool, there’s rules about not diving in at the shallow end, not running at the poolside, listening to the lifeguard’s instructions and so on.
-The rules have been created because one day something bad did happen – people do really dive into shallow water and injure themselves because they don’t pay attention to the signs.
+Similarly, at the pool, there are rules about not diving in at the shallow end, not running at the poolside, listening to the lifeguard’s instructions and so on.
+The rules have been created because one day something bad did happen – people dive into shallow water and injure themselves because they don’t pay attention to the signs.

 Learn to Swim and maintain water confidence

-Learning to swim really is a great safety tip because if you don’t know how to swim and you do find yourself in deep water… well it would be very bad!
+Learning to swim is a great safety tip because if you don’t know how to swim and you do find yourself in deep water… well it would be very bad!
 It’s never too late to learn.
-At Dolphin Academy we don’t care if you’re 6 months old or 6 decades old; we’ll get you swimming.
-We also know there’s lots of reasons people haven’t learnt to swim and we’ve got lots of experience teaching adult learners in groups and in private.
+At Dolphin Academy, and of course our partners at Our First Steps, we don’t care if you’re 6 months old or 6 decades old; we’ll get you swimming.
+We also know there are lots of reasons people haven’t learnt to swim and we’ve got lots of experience teaching adult learners in groups and in private.

-Once you do know how to swim it’s important you maintain that skill and your confidence in the water.
+Once you do know how to swim you must maintain that skill and your confidence in the water.
 Why?
-Well two things could happen: first, you could remember that you swim well when it’s not so good anymore and get stuck from overconfidence; second, you could think you swim badly and hesitate when you need to be decisive.
+Well, two things could happen: first, you could remember that you swim well when it’s not so good anymore and get stuck from overconfidence; second, you could think you swim badly and hesitate when you need to be decisive.